- The number of people with diabetes has risen from 108 million in 1980 to 422 million in 2014 (1).

 Type 2 diabetes

-Type 2 diabetes (formerly called non-insulin-dependent or adult-onset) results from the body’s ineffective use of insulin.
-Type 2 diabetes comprises 90% of people with diabetes around the world (5), and is largely the result of excess body weight and physical inactivity.
+Type 2 diabetes (formerly called non-insulin-dependent, or adult-onset) results from the body’s ineffective use of insulin.
+Type 2 diabetes comprises the majority of people with diabetes around the world, and is largely the result of excess body weight and physical inactivity.

-Until recently, this type of diabetes was seen only in adults but it is now also occurring in children.
+Until recently, this type of diabetes was seen only in adults but it is now also occurring increasingly frequently in children.

-Symptoms of gestational diabetes are similar to Type 2 diabetes.
-Gestational diabetes is most often diagnosed through prenatal screening, rather than reported symptoms.
+Gestational diabetes is diagnosed through prenatal screening, rather than through reported symptoms.